DuncanRitchie/velut/README.md

 I am now well into the process of replacing Excel with my custom Json, JavaScript, and MongoDB.
 It feels good to not have to open up a 90MB file!

-My current stage is manually reviewing the output of my Inflector script (inflection-tables for all lemmata).
+Very recently, I finished manually reviewing the output of my Inflector script (inflection-tables for all lemmata).
-This stage may take another few months because accuracy is important to me and I’m reviewing each of my 14,127 lemma individually.
-So far, I have reviewed most of the lemmata and published their inflection-tables to the live website.
+Consequently, all lemmata have inflection-tables on the live website.

 The `words` collection, at the moment, consists of Latin words that I had in Excel, fed through the Word Data Generator.
 This means that words that I didn’t have in Excel cannot be searched for on the velut website — even if they appear in the inflection-tables that the Inflector creates.
-Eventually, I will be able to use the Inflector’s output for the input to the Word Data Generator (via a new script I alluded to earlier).
+Soon, I will be able to use the Inflector’s output for the input to the Word Data Generator (via a new script I alluded to earlier).
 That will mean every form in the inflection-tables will be in the `words` collection, and every form therefore will be a word that can be searched for on the website.

 There’s still a lot of common Latin vocabulary that is not yet in the velut database, and that I’d like to include.
 But, that will have to wait.
-My priority is finishing my script for generating forms (or finishing checking that it’s all correct) and completing the new architecture without Excel.
+My priority is completing the new architecture without Excel.

 For the details, see my [plan of de-Excellation](https://github.com/DuncanRitchie/velut/blob/main/plan.md).